shpaz/amq-streams-workshop/2-amq-persistent-odf/README.md

 Make sure you leave the default values and hit the `Create` button.

-### Pause To Think
-*Question - How does the Kafka Topic know which cluster to point to?*

 ## Step 9

 Validate that the created Kafka topic was created successfuly by using `get kt` command: